jwl-7/c0de_gr1nd/python_explanations/next_permutation.md

 # Compute the Next Permutation
 There exist exactly _n_! permutations of _n_ elements.
-These can be totally ordered using the _dictionary ordering_ -- define permutation _p_ to appear before permutation _q_ if in the first place where _p_ and _q_ differ in their array representations, starting from index 0, the corresponding entry for _p_ is less than that for _q_.
+These can be totally ordered using the _dictionary ordering_&mdash;define permutation _p_ to appear before permutation _q_ if in the first place where _p_ and _q_ differ in their array representations, starting from index 0, the corresponding entry for _p_ is less than that for _q_.

 Write a program that takes as input a permutation, and returns the next permutation under dictionary ordering.
 If the permutation is the last permutation, return the empty array.